mauifiles/site-mauifiles-blazor-starter/README.md

 ## Template Source

-This repo began as a close of the Blazor starter template for Azure Static Web Apps from [here](https://github.com/login?return_to=/staticwebdev/blazor-starter/generate).
+This repo began as a clone of the Blazor starter template for Azure Static Web Apps from [here](https://github.com/login?return_to=/staticwebdev/blazor-starter/generate).